 Sometimes, the scenery can make up for the difficulty of the task you have to accomplish.
-But when the said 'task' is to run 122km with a total elevation of 5,500m and it all takes place in northern Norway, it’s another ball game.
+But it’s a tottalyy different ball game when the said "task" is to run 76 miles, with a total elevation of almost 20,000 feet in northern Norway.

-The third edition of the Salomon Xreid race was probably the most difficult of all.
-Taking place on the island of Senja, 1800km north of Oslo, famous for its breathtaking landscapes of mountains and fjords (and its midnight sun), the race was more strenuous than ever this year.
+Taking place on the island of Senja, 1,000 miles north of Oslo, famous for its breathtaking landscapes of mountains and fjords (and its midnight sun), this third edition of the Salomon Xreid race was probably the most difficult of all.

-The organisers had indeed changed the course, moving it away from the Grdangervidda plateau, and hence increasing its technical difficulty.
+The organizers of the race changed the course, moving it away from the Hardangervidda plateau, and hence increasing its technical difficulty.

-You know a race is challenging when you hear comments like the one below from a professional ultrarunner such as Gjermund Nordskar – or when you look at the finishing stats: this year, only 41 percent of the competitors wrapped up the race at the finish line (48/116)
+You know a race is challenging when you hear comments like the one below from professional ultrarunner Gjermund Nordskar — or when you look at the finishing stats: This year, only 41 percent of the competitors wrapped up the race at the finish line (48/116).